This post may contain affiliate links. Please read our disclosure policy.

 - You can use salmon with or without the skin.
 If you do happen to buy skin-on salmon, but don’t want to eat the skin, you can just peel it right off once the fish is cooked.

 - I just buy whatever salmon looks good at the store.
-I try to buy wild whenever possible, but I do occasionally eat the farmed stuff if it looks nicer.
+Sometimes it’s farmed and sometimes it’s wild.

 - Can’t find fresh dill?
 You can use dried.
 I’d start with 1 teaspoon and then add more if needed since it is more concentrated.